courtness/wordpack/README.md

 - JS chunk/hash config, CSS post-processing
 - Wordpress chunk enqueues

-Comprised only of the `/wp-content/themes/wordpack`; assumes 'wordpack' as the theme name.
+Comprised only of the Wordpress `/wp-content/themes/wordpack` folder; requires all other Wordpress folders be extracted at the root dir (see below) and 'wordpack' as the theme name.

 ## Installation

-Requires Wordpress be extracted at the root dir, with `wp-config.php` configured with DB credentials.
+Grab the latest.zip from wordpress.org and extract all folders except `wp-content` to the Wordpack root dir.
+Add `wp-config.php` and configure with DB as normal.

-Next configure:
+Next, configure:

 ```
 /wp-content/themes/wordpack/config/webpack.config.js